drtupe/Highway_Driving/README.md

 This part of the code deals with the position, velocity (of ego vehicle) and sensor fusion data.
 It intends to reason about the environment.
 Following are the points lookout to be captured by this block of code:

 * Is there a car in front of the ego vehicle?
-* Is ther a car to the right of ego vehicle for making a lane change?
+* Is there a car to the right of ego vehicle for making a lane change?
-* Is ther a car to the left of ego vehicle for making a lane change?
+* Is there a car to the left of ego vehicle for making a lane change?

 These questions are answered by calculating the lane each other car is and the position it will be at the end of the last planned trajectory.
 A car is marked dangerous when its distance to ego vehicle is less than 30 meters in front or behind us.